 Quito is a beautiful, historical, colonial city, a UNESCO world heritage city, and also the capital of Ecuador.
 Many travelers will tell you to spend less time here and more time in, like, Baños but I completely disagree.
 This city is a great place for food and history, is not as touristy as other cities in Ecuador, and you can be safe if you follow the basic safety rules that you should be following in any country.

 But Quito is also where most North American flights fly into for the cheapest price, so we’re starting here!

 Google says Quito’s altitude is 9,350′.
 I don’t know about you, but that’s higher than most hikes I’ve ever done and every place I’ve visited before!

 So on your first day, I highly recommend you take it easy and not do any intense activities.
 Let your body adjust to the lower oxygen levels.
-Seriously- I didn’t do this on my first day (I tried to do a volcano hike- woo!), and suffered from nausea, dizziness, and irritability.
+No, like seriously- I didn’t do this on my first day (I tried to do a volcano hike- woo!), and had serious nausea, dizziness, and irritability.
 Don’t be like me!

 Plus, Quito has a lot to offer.
 Go on a free walking tour around the historic Old Town.
-Hang out in a local cafe and try coca tea to help with any altitude sickness (don’t try to bring back any to the US!).
+Hang out in a local cafe and try coca tea to help with any altitude sickness (don’t try to bring back any to the US, because that’s illegal!).
 Head to the Equator line and do some fun experiments.

 Day 2: Check out Teleferico

 The Teleferico is a cable car ride up to a park on the side of a stratovolcano called Pinchincha.
 From here, you get some of the most gorgeous views of Quito and nearby volcanoes.
 There are tons of beautiful lookouts and Instagram opportunities (like, they set up llamas and swings for you to take pictures with!).
 If you’re like me, exploring this park and the different views could take all day!